jomko/laravel/README.md

 Vite will serve the app at [http://localhost:5173](http://localhost:5173) If the port is busy, it will pick the next available one (e.g. 5174)

+### Sanctum Authentication Flow

+The SPA authenticates with the API using Laravel Sanctum and the following
+endpoints:

+1. `GET /sanctum/csrf-cookie`
+2. `POST /api/login`
+3. `GET /api/user`
+4. `POST /api/logout`

+Successful login redirects the browser to `/dashboard` and logging out sends the user back to `/login`.

 ---

 ## 🔒 CORS and CSRF Notes